-RCTC's Personal Trainer program will prepare students for working with clients in individualized settings to assist them to improve their fitness levels.
-This coursework will expose student to the resources and professional networks that they will require to stay current in their profession over the length of their career.
-Personal Trainer opportunities are available in almost every community in our nation as programs offered through recreational venues, public and private fitness clubs, or as independent businesses.
-Related areas find Personal Trainers working with team sports or individual athletes to improve sport specific skills as well, at every level from youth recreational sports to interscholastic, intercollegiate, amateur and professional teams.
-This program will enable individuals to start with a solid knowledge base and a nationally recognized certification to begin their career.
+RCTC's Personal Trainer program will prepare students to work with individuals to assist them in improving their fitness levels, while the Group Fitness Instructor program will prepare students to work in class settings to lead groups of clients in a variety of fitness based activities.
+This coursework will expose students to the resources and professional networks that they will require to stay current in their profession over the length of their career.
+PT/GFI opportunities are available in almost every community in our nation through programs offered at recreational venues, public/private fitness clubs, or as independent businesses.
+Related areas find Personal Trainers working with team sports or individual athletes to improve sport specific skills at every level from youth recreational sports to interscholastic, intercollegiate, amateur and professional teams, whereas, Group Fitness Instructors can implement and lead programs for persons of all ages to meet all fitness needs in any classroom setting.
+These programs will enable individuals to start with a solid knowledge base and a nationally recognized certification to begin their career.